ermontross/ProjectBot/README.md

 If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.

 ### First Conversations
-When you go through the `Add your App to Slack` flow, you'll setup a new Bot User and give them a handle (like @python-rtmbot).
+When you go through the `Add your App to Slack` flow, you'll setup a new Bot User and give them a handle (like @projectbot).

 Here is an example interaction dialog that works with this bot:
 ```